Diversity, Equity, and Inclusion Committee

-The Consortium Diversity and Inclusion Committee, appointed by the Board, is responsible for all matters pertaining to the core values stated in this Code of Conduct.
-In particular, the Committee is in charge of developing and administrating the structures and actions needed to realise a fully inclusive, safe, and stimulating working environment.
-In cases of alleged misconduct within the consortium, the Committee advises the LISA consortium Board, who is responsible for final decisions.
-The members of the Committee serve as Member Advocates available to any Consortium member as confidential resources on episodes of harassment, bullying, discrimination, and retaliation.
+The Consortium Diversity, Equity, and Inclusion Committee (DEI), appointed by the Board, is responsible for all matters pertaining to the core values stated in the Consortium code of conduct.
+In particular, the DEI Committee is in charge of developing and administrating the structures and actions needed to realise a fully inclusive, safe, and stimulating working environment.
+In cases of alleged misconduct within the Consortium, the DEI Committee advises the LISA Consortium Board, which is responsible for final decisions.
+The members of the DEI Committee serve as Member Advocates, available to any Consortium member as confidential resources on instances of harassment, bullying, discrimination, and/or retaliation.

 Investigations and responsive action

-Any member of the LISA Consortium who believes that they may have been subjected to harassment, discrimination, or retaliation may contact the Member Advocates, either directly or by e-mailing the Committee at
+Any member of the LISA Consortium who believes that they have been subjected to harassment, bullying, discrimination, and/or retaliation may contact the Member Advocates, either directly or by e-mailing the entire Committee at

-Certain types of reports may require additional investigation.
-The Diversity and Inclusion Committee will acquire, when possible, the outcome of institutional investigations or, where appropriate, will confidentially talk with all involved to collect more facts.
-All individuals affiliated with the Consortium are expected to cooperate with the Diversity and Inclusion Committee and to share relevant information (in writing if necessarily) to the extent permitted by the law.
-If the investigation determines that a violation of the Code of Conduct has occurred, the Committee will recommend corrective measures to the Consortium Board, which might range from a confidential (board and recipient only) reprimand to suspension or termination of membership, and to the transmission of official reports to members’ home institutions.
+Certain situations may require additional investigation.
+The DEI Committee will acquire, when possible, the outcome of institutional investigations or, where appropriate, will confidentially talk with all persons involved to collect more facts.
+All individuals affiliated with the Consortium are expected to cooperate with the DEI Committee and to share relevant information (in writing if necessary) to the extent permitted by the law.
+If the investigation determines that a violation of the Consortium code of conduct has occurred, the DEI Committee will recommend corrective measures to the Consortium Board, which might range from a confidential (board and recipient only) reprimand to suspension or termination of Consortium membership, and could include the transmission of official reports to members’ home institutions.